awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-opensearchservice-domain.md

 # AWS::OpenSearchService::Domain<a name="aws-resource-opensearchservice-domain"></a>

-The AWS::OpenSearchService::Domain resource creates an Amazon OpenSearch Service domain\.
+The AWS::OpenSearchService::Domain resource creates an Amazon OpenSearch Service \(successor to Amazon Elasticsearch Service\) domain\.

 ## Syntax<a name="aws-resource-opensearchservice-domain-syntax"></a>